-- (a) At the time the retirant, disability benefit recipient, or surviving spouse enrolls in school employees retirement system's health care coverage; or, - (b) Within thirty-one days of the eligible dependent child's: - (i) Birth, adoption, or custody order; or - (ii) Involuntary termination of health care coverage under another group plan, medicaid, medicare advantage plan, or medicare part D plan. - (D)Cancellation of health care coverage - (1) Health care coverage of a person shall be cancelled when: - (a) The person's eligibility terminates as provided in paragraph (B)(2) of this rule; - (b) The person's eligibility terminates as provided in paragraph (B)(3) of this rule; - (c) The person's health care coverage is cancelled for default as provided in paragraph (F) of this rule; - (d) The person's health care coverage is waived as provided in paragraph (G) of this rule; - (e) The person's health care coverage is cancelled due to the person's enrollment in a medicare advantage plan or medicare part D plan as provided in paragraph (H) of this rule; - (f) The health care coverage of a dependent is cancelled when the health care coverage of a benefit recipient is cancelled; or - (g) The person's benefit payments are suspended for failure to submit documentation required to establish continued benefit eligibility under division (B)(2)(b)(i) of section 3309.45 of the Revised Code, division (F) of section 3309.39 of the Revised Code, or division (D) of section 3309.41 of the Revised Code. - (E) Effective date of coverage - (1) The effective date of health care coverage for persons eligible for health care coverage as set forth in paragraph (B) of this rule shall be as follows: - (a) For a disability benefit recipient or dependent of a disability benefit recipient, health care coverage shall be effective on the first of the month following the determination and recommendation of disability to the retirement board or on the benefit effective date, whichever is later. - (b) For an age and service retirant or dependent of an age and service retirant, health care coverage shall be effective on the first of the month following the date that the retirement application is filed with the retirement system or on the benefit effective date, whichever is later. - (c) For an eligible dependent of a deceased member, deceased disability benefit recipient, or deceased age and service retirant, health care coverage shall be effective on the effective date of the benefit if the appropriate application is received within three months of the date of the member's or retirant's death, or the first of the month following the date that the appropriate application is received if not received within three months of the date of the member's or retirant's death.
+- (ii) Voluntary or involuntary termination of health care coverage under medicaid; or - (iii) Involuntary termination of health care coverage under another plan, including a medicare advantage plan, or medicare part D plan. - (c) Within ninety days of becoming eligible for medicare. - (3) An eligible dependent child of an age and service retirant, disability benefit recipient, or deceased member may be enrolled in the system's health care coverage at the following times: - (a) At the time the retirant, disability benefit recipient, or surviving spouse enrolls in school employees retirement system's health care coverage. - (b) Within thirty-one days of the eligible dependent child's: - (i) Birth, adoption, or custody order; or - (ii) Voluntary or involuntary termination of health care coverage under medicaid; - (iii) Involuntary termination of health care coverage under another plan, including a medicare advantage plan, or medicare part D plan. - (c) Within ninety days of becoming eligible for medicare.

+(D) Cancellation of health care coverage

+- (1) Health care coverage of a person shall be cancelled when: - (a) The person's eligibility terminates as provided in paragraph (B)(2) of this rule; - (b) The person's eligibility terminates as provided in paragraph (B)(3) of this rule; - (c) The person's health care coverage is cancelled for default as provided in paragraph (F) of this rule; - (d) The person's health care coverage is waived as provided in paragraph (G) of this rule: - (e) The person's health care coverage is cancelled due to the person's enrollment in a medicare advantage plan or medicare part D plan as provided in paragraph (H) of this rule; - (f) The health care coverage of a dependent is cancelled when the health care coverage of a benefit recipient is cancelled; or - (g) The person's benefit payments are suspended for failure to submit documentation required to establish continued benefit eligibility under division (B)(2)(b)(i) of section 3309.45 of the Revised Code, division (F) of section 3309.39 of the Revised Code, or division (D) of section 3309.41 of the Revised Code.

+(E) Effective date of coverage

+- (1) The effective date of health care coverage for persons eligible for health care coverage as set forth in paragraph (B) of this rule shall be as follows: - (a) For a disability benefit recipient or dependent of a disability benefit recipient, health care coverage shall be effective on the first of the month following the

+- determination and recommendation of disability to the retirement board or on the benefit effective date, whichever is later. - (b) For an age and service retirant or dependent of an age and service retirant, health care coverage shall be effective on the first of the month following the date that the retirement application is filed with the retirement system or on the benefit effective date, whichever is later. - (c) For an eligible dependent of a deceased member, deceased disability benefit recipient, or deceased age and service retirant, health care coverage shall be effective on the effective date of the benefit if the appropriate application is received within three months of the date of the member's or retirant's death, or the first of the month following the date that the appropriate application is received if not received within three months of the date of the member's or retirant's death.